What Happens to 401k When You Quit?

 Because of the turmoil around job changes, this become the default option for many people, as we’ve discussed above.

-Pros: If the costs of the old plan are really low and if the investment options are extremely good, this may be a viable option.
+Pros: If the costs of the old plan are very low and if the investment options are extremely good, this may be a viable option.

 2. Roll it Over Into a New Employer’s 401k Plan